Jpuf0/retake-coursework/README.md

 ## How to run

 1. clone the repo
+1.1. make sure bun is installed
+    if not go to bun.sh to install it.

-2. cd into the project
+3. cd into the project

 ```bash
 cd up2117614